moloch--/sliver-py/README.md

 Once installed, run `hatch -e dev shell` to enter the development environment.
 Hatch allows for scripts to be defined as well.
 These scripts are executed in the context of the defined environment.
 The current scripts defined are:

 - `hatch run dev:fmt` -- runs `black` and `isort` for formatting

-### Docker/WSL2
+### WSL2/Devcontainers

-A Dockerfile is included if you wish to develop inside a container.
+A `devcontainer.json` is included if you wish to develop inside a container using VS Code.
 This may be preferable for development on any operating system to keep the dev environment isolated.
 Windows developers may choose to develop inside WSL2.

-In either case, `scripts/sliver_install.sh` contains a modified version of the official Sliver installation script that does not create a `systemd` based service.
+In any case, `scripts/sliver_install.sh` contains a modified version of the official Sliver installation script that does not create a `systemd` based service.
 After running this script, you may start a local Sliver server in your container or WSL2 instance by running:

 `sudo /root/sliver-server daemon &`

 Alternatively, you can still choose to set up an external Sliver instance to connect to via Sliver's [multi-player mode](https://github.com/BishopFox/sliver/wiki/Multiplayer-Mode).
 The `sliver_install` script is purely for local development convenience.

 ### Updating protobufs

 This should only be necessary when changes are made to Sliver's protobuf.
 Running `scripts/protobufgen.py` will update `sliver-py` protobuf files.
 Ensure that the `.pyi` type hints are generated also.

 ### Running tests

 To run tests, you should have at least one beacon implant and one session implant connected to you Sliver instance.
 Currently, it is ok to only have them running on a Linux system (implants running on your sliver server works fine).
 In the future, you may need to have a session implant on the type of operating system the test is for, particularly for Windows.

 Tests are implemented using [Ward](https://github.com/darrenburns/ward).
 The tests have been tagged so you can run all the tests or just the tests you need.
 Recommendation is to run all tests when making a major change.